 confirmed to have contracted COVID-19.
 The individuals are as follows:

-• Male – two under ten, one teen, four in their twenties, three in their thirties, three in their
+• Male – two teens, eleven in their twenties, two in their thirties, and one in his fifties.

-Also, today Jackson County was included on a list released by the Illinois Department of Public Health
+Also, today Jackson County returned to the COVID-19 warning list published by the Illinois Department

 Jackson County exceeded the thresholds established on the following metrics: